woodst/GettingCleaningData-Project/README.md

 >> utils, dplyr

 ## Usage ##
-after varifying package dependencies and sourcing run_analysis(), simply run
+after varifying package dependencies and sourcing run_analysis.R, assign the output of run_analysis to an appropriate variable:

-    run_analysis.R()
+    tidyData <- run_analysis()

-in the R console.
 The first time you run the script it will create the MD directory and download and expand the dataset.
-The script will unzip the data file into the "UCI Har Dataset" directory and then proceed to merge the test and training data into a single data set that resides in the directory specified by MD.
-If you need to run the script again, it can detect the data file and will skip downloading it
+The script will unzip the data file into the "UCI Har Dataset" directory and then proceed to merge the test and training data into a single data set that resides in the directory specified by MD, which by default is the UCIMerged directory.
+If you need to run the script again, it can detect the data file and will skip downloading it.

-The script then generates the two tidy data sets, per the assignment instructions.
+The script then generates the two tidy data sets, per the assignment instructions, saving them in the working directory as tidyDS1.txt and tidyDS2.txt.
+The script outputs tidyDS2 as a data frame.

 Run time on my Macbook Pro ( 2.4Ghz core 2 duo with 4GB of RAM ) is about three minutes.
 The script will display it's progress as it executes.